 Walk along the river Dijle to the Botanical Garden

 To see a different part of Mechelen, you can walk over the floating part of the Dyle Path which runs between the Haverwerf and the Botanical Garden.
 This is the perfect ending for your one day in Mechelen.

 The Toy Museum has one of the biggest collections of games, toys, and dolls in Europe.
 Children of all ages can enjoy some Monopoly or old-fashioned games while the not so young can discover the history of toys and be nostalgic about the toys they played with as kids.

 When visiting Technopolis, you can experience how it is to sleep on a bed of nails, or how to land a plane safely.
 With over 350 experiments, exhibits, and workshops everybody can discover how things work.

 Planckendael is more than just a zoo.
 Of course there are a lot of animals, but you can also walk amongst the penguins or walk between the treetops.

-Don’t forget to buy some chocolates or beer while you are here.
+– Don’t forget to buy some chocolates or beer while you’re there.

 Pin for later!

-If you have any other prepositions for this One Day in Mechelen Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Mechelen itinerary feel free to share it in the comments below!